 - Active Listening Skills

-- Teach your reps on “how” to listen.
-Talk about the key pain points to listen for during the qualifying phone calls.
-Ensure that they concentrate, stop selling the product, and ask the right questions.
+- Tips to concentrate, stop selling the product, and ask the right questions.

-The beauty of Cascading Goals is that they can align to a team or a company goal, for example, “Close $500k in New Business in Q4”.
-Now they can track and visualize their impact on the company’s success.
+The beauty of Cascading Goals is that they can align to a team or a company goal.
+For example, the company sets this goal: “Close $500k in New Business in Q4.”
+Now, SDRs know how to track their performance, and it’s easy to visualize their impact on the company’s success.